tbonaciUW/EEP_520_Winter2022/week7/Lecture7_README.md

 # Lambda Expressions

-You can define functions as in two ways in C++.
+You can define functions in two ways in C++.
 The first is the standard way, as in this example which squares its argument

 ```c++
 double square(double x) {